 In order to continue delivering outstanding care to patients, Weldmar Hospicecare will be refurbishing the kitchen of Joseph Weld Hospice, its inpatient unit in Dorchester, during July and August 2016.
 The hospice was first opened in 1994 – and this is the first time that a full refurbishment of the kitchen has taken place.

-As the kitchen will be unavailable, the hospice will have to close to patients.
+Due to improvements taking place in the kitchen, the hospice will have to close to patients.
 This means that Weldmar will be able to take the opportunity to also refurbish its patients’ rooms – both the four-bedded bays and the single rooms.
 Joseph Weld Hospice will close on 25th July until 15th August to allow these improvements to take place.

 During this closure, patients and their families will continue, as usual, to be supported throughout the community, or by Weldmar staff working at St Margaret’s Hospice in Yeovil.